usalma1990/Ticket-management/README.md

 •	Predict RFC(Request For Change) and possible failure

-Reports were automated using Python
+Reports were automated using Python with various plots and graphs